 The museum and the statue commemorating the victory of Dien Bien Phu, the A1 hill called Éliane 2 by the French, the A1 cemetery, the headquarters of Colonel de Castries, the command post of General Vo Nguyen Giap, the Muong Thanh bridge are the must-sees.

 The best known sector of the great valley is undoubtedly the A1 hill.
 Primordial among 49 battle stage positions and unbeatable for the French, it was the most perilous to conquer for the Viet Minh guerrilla army.

 An emotional stopping place for many visitors is the A1 cemetery which is located a few hundred metres south of the A1 hill.
-Built in 1958, lie on the site 644 Viet Minh combatants, almost all of whom are anonymous.
+Built in 1958, 644 Viet Minh combatants lie on the site, the identities of almost all of these are unknown.

 Dien Bien Phu Victory Museum

 Built in 1984 to mark the 30th anniversary of the battle, the museum is located in the Muong Thanh district of the city centre.
 The 5 exhibition places present 274 objects, 122 photos and paintings focused on the themes, namely, the strategic location of Dien Bien Phu, French positions, preparation of the campaign by Vietnamese force, impact of the battle and Dien Bien Phu today.

 The Muong Thanh bridge crossing the Nam Ron river was erected by the French who called it "Prenley".
 40 metres long and 5 metres wide, this iron structure manufactured in and transported from France offered important access to the heart of the battle positions.